 While it’s obviously great having high-performing employees on your team, they can be reluctant to attend any form of training that they feel is ‘beneath’ them.
 Maybe they think they already have a complete understanding of the subject matter (and have a pool of work to prove it).

-Or, they may misinterpret the invitation to attend as a sign that you’re not happy with their efforts and are asking them to change something about their working style.
+So they may just misinterpret the invitation to attend as a sign that someone is not happy with their efforts and are asking them to change something about their working style.

 The fix: As mentioned in the example above, taking the time to explain the key takeaways of the program, and how this will benefit them in their daily roles is a must.
 You might also ask them to come along as a mentor to assist with developing other staff.